-- (a) To qualify as a resident for tuition purposes: - (1) A person or, if that person is a dependent child, his/her parent or parents must have established legal residence in this state and must have maintained legal residence in this state for at least 12 months immediately prior to his/her qualification. - (2) Every applicant for admission to an institution of higher education shall be required to make a statement as to his/her length of residence in the state and, further, shall establish that his/her presence or, if he/she is a dependent child, the presence of his/her parent or parents in the state currently is, and during the requisite 12-month qualifying period was, for the purpose of maintaining a bona fide domicile, rather than for the purpose of maintaining a more temporary residence or abode incident to enrollment in an institution of higher education. - (b) However, with respect to a dependent child living with an adult relative other than the child's parent, such child may qualify as a resident for tuition purposes if the adult relative is a legal resident who has maintained legal residence in this state for at least 12 months immediately prior to the child's qualification, provided the child has resided continuously with such relative for the five (5) years immediately prior to the child's qualification, during which time the adult relative has exercised day-to-day care, supervision, and control of the child. - (c) The legal residence of a dependent child whose parents are divorced, separated, or otherwise living apart will be deemed to be this state if either parent is a legal resident of this state, regardless of which parent is entitled to claim, and does in fact claim, the minor as a dependent pursuant to federal individual income tax provisions.
+(a) To qualify as a resident for tuition purposes:

+(1) A person or, if that person is a dependent child, his/her parent or parents must have established legal residence in this state and must have maintained legal residence in this state for at least 12 consecutive months immediately prior to his/her qualification.

+(2) Every applicant for admission to an institution of higher education shall be required to make a statement as to his/her length of residence in the state and, further, shall establish that his/her presence or, if he/she is a dependent child, the presence of his/her parent or parents in the state currently is, and during the requisite 12 consecutive month qualifying period was, for the purpose of maintaining a bona fide domicile, rather than for the purpose of maintaining a more temporary residence or abode incident to enrollment in an institution of higher education.

+(b) However, with respect to a dependent child living with an adult relative other than the child's parent, such child may qualify as a resident for tuition purposes if the adult relative is a legal resident who has maintained legal residence in this state for at least 12 consecutive months immediately prior to the child's qualification, provided the child has resided continuously with such relative for the three (3) years immediately prior to the child's qualification, during which time the adult relative has exercised day-to-day care, supervision, and control of the child.

+(c) The legal residence of a dependent child whose parents are divorced, separated, or otherwise living apart will be deemed to be this state if either parent is a legal resident of this state, regardless of which parent is entitled to claim, and does in fact claim, the minor as a dependent pursuant to federal individual income tax provisions.

+(d) An individual that is considered independent per the Florida Residency Guidelines for Tuition Purposes (1009.21), but cannot provide two documents to prove their twelve-month residency in Florida can petition the Registrar to utilize a Family Ties Affidavit.
+The individual must be able to prove that they have lived in the State of Florida for 12 consecutive months or more through traditional documentation.
+An independent individual can prove residency through an immediate verifiable relative (mother, father, grandparent, etc.).
+The Family Ties Affidavit must be completed filled out, notarized, and include appropriate documentation that ties them to the person that is proving Florida residency for them (birth certificate, marriage certificate, etc.).
+Upon presentation of the Family Ties Affidavit and documents evidencing legal residence in Florida the individual shall be granted in-state tuition at the Registrar's discretion.